webrecorder/behaviors/chapter2.md

 To check your version of npm, type the command `npm --version`.
 You can check the [npm website](https://www.npmjs.com/package/npm?activeTab=versions) to see what the latest version is.

+You should also check to make sure that your version of node is 12 or above.

 ### Getting started using the CLI

 You should now create a Javascript file for your new behavior.
 You can do this using the CLI.

 The `newBehavior` command provides a simple way to create a new behavior by generating a new file in the behavior directory containing the required boiler plate.

-Executing `./bin/cli newBehavior awesomeBehavior` will create a new behavior file a`wesomeBehavior.js` located in the behavior directory.
+Executing `./bin/cli newBehavior awesomeBehavior` will create a new behavior file `awesomeBehavior.js` located in the behavior directory.

 ### Format